muziejus/the-resistant-digital-map-talk/index.md

 * Individuality: Making/using maps are acts of individual cognition
 * Materiality: Maps are things in specific moments
 * Observation: Maps are grounded in observation and measurement

+Note: Edney gives a bunch of preconceptions of the cartographic ideal

 ---